fluxcd/website/content/en/flux/releases/procedure.md

 7. Post a message in the [`#flux` CNCF Slack channel](https://cloud-native.slack.com/archives/CLAJ40HV3) announcing the release, and pin it.

+8. Add the `backport/v2.2.x` label to `.github/labels.yaml` and create a pull request against `main`.

 #### Distribution: patch releases